Arizona Wildcats football: Bowl games

-Arizona has appeared in 22 bowl games, posting an overall record of 10-11–1.
-The team's most recent appearance in a bowl game was a win over Oklahoma at the 2023 Alamo Bowl.
+Arizona has appeared in 23 bowl games, posting an overall record of 10–12–1.
+The team's most recent appearance in a bowl game was a loss to SMU at the 2026 Holiday Bowl (January).

 The team's first official bowl game was the 1968 Sun Bowl, under coach Darrell Mudra.
 The Wildcats lost to the Auburn Tigers 34–10 in that contest.
 The team's next bowl game was the 1979 Fiesta Bowl, losing to Pittsburgh.
 After tying Georgia in the 1985 Sun Bowl, Arizona finally earned their first bowl win when they defeated North Carolina in the 1986 Aloha Bowl.

 Arizona has been invited six times to one of the "New Year's Six" major bowl games (the Rose, Sugar, Fiesta, Orange, Cotton, and Peach Bowls), including two appearances in CFP in 2014 and Bowl Coalition game in 1993, both of which were Fiesta Bowls.

 Not included in this tally of bowl games is Arizona's first "post-season" game, played in 1921 against the Centre Colonels during the San Diego East-West Christmas Classic.
 Arizona lost that game 38–0.
 Also not included was the 1949 Salad Bowl, against the Drake Bulldogs, Arizona lost 14–13.